-Class P4.Resolver
+Class P4\Resolver

-P4.Resolver is a class for handling resolves in Helix server.
-It is intended to be subclassed, and for subclasses to override the resolve() method.
-When P4.run_resolve() is called with a P4.Resolver object, it calls the P4.Resolver.resolve() method of the object once for each scheduled resolve.
+P4\Resolver is a class for handling resolves in Helix server.
+It must be subclassed, to be used; subclasses can override the P4::resolve() method.
+When P4::run\resolve() is called with a P4\Resolver object, it calls the P4\Resolver::resolve() method of the object once for each scheduled resolve.

-resolver.resolve(self, mergeData) -> string
+\$resolver->resolve( self, mergeData ) -> string